Apollonius of Perga: Book I

-The Greek geometers were interested in laying out select figures from their inventory in various applications of engineering and architecture, as the great inventors, such as Archimedes, were accustomed to doing.
-A demand for conic sections existed then and exists now.
-The development of mathematical characterization had moved geometry in the direction of Greek geometric algebra, which visually features such algebraic fundamentals as assigning values to line segments as variables.
-They used a coordinate system intermediate between a grid of measurements and the Cartesian coordinate system.
-The theories of proportion and application of areas allowed the development of visual equations.
-(See below under Methods of Apollonius).

-The “application of areas” implicitly asks, given an area and a line segment, does this area apply; that is, is it equal to, the square on the segment?
+The "application of areas" implicitly asks, given an area and a line segment, does this area apply; that is, is it equal to, the square on the segment?
 If yes, an applicability (parabole) has been established.
 Apollonius followed Euclid in asking if a rectangle on the abscissa of any point on the section applies to the square of the ordinate.
 If it does, his word-equation is the equivalent of $y^2 = kx$ which is one modern form of the equation for a parabola.
 The rectangle has sides $k$ and $x$.
-It was he who accordingly named the figure, parabola, “application.”
+It was he who accordingly named the figure, parabola, "application".